Doctor takes notes while veteran lays on couch talking about a secondary mental health condition

 In either case, you may still need to undergo a C&P exam to evaluate the existence and circumstances of your Secondary condition.
 Then, the VA will use the evidence you have offered and the results of the C&P exam to determine if they should adjust your disability rating

-If the VA increases your disability rating, you may become eligible for additional VA benefits, such as Total Disability for Individual Unemployability (TDIU).
-Veterans who are interested in pursuing a higher disability rating due to a Secondary Condition should involve a veterans disability claim attorney.
-A Lawyer can help to ensure that their benefits and disability rating reflect their situation.
+If the VA increases your disability rating, you may become eligible for additional VA benefits, such as TDIU.
+Vets who are interested in pursuing a higher disability rating due to a Secondary Condition should involve a veterans disability claim attorney.
+A lawyer can help to ensure that your benefits and disability rating reflect your situation.

 The VA-Accredited Attorneys of VetLaw Are Ready to Help You Pursue a Secondary Condition Claim